 Sambucus nigra (elder)

 The elder, although a much-appreciated source of food and medicine, was once reviled as the tree from which Judas Iscariot supposedly hanged himself.
-However, since elder is not native to the Palestine region, this story is probably apocryphal.
+However, since elder is not native to the Palestine region, this story is probably untrue.

 About this species